kubernetes/website/docs/concepts/configuration/overview.md

 ## Using Labels

 - Define and use [labels](/docs/concepts/overview/working-with-objects/labels/) that identify __semantic attributes__ of your application or Deployment, such as `{ app: myapp, tier: frontend, phase: test, deployment: v3 }`.
-You can use these labels to select the appropriate Pods for other resources; for example, a Service that selects all `tier: frontend` pods, or all `phase: test` components of `app: myapp`.
+You can use these labels to select the appropriate Pods for other resources; for example, a Service that selects all `tier: frontend` Pods, or all `phase: test` components of `app: myapp`.
 See the [guestbook](https://github.com/kubernetes/examples/tree/{{page.githubbranch}}/guestbook/) app for examples of this approach.

 A Service can be made to span multiple Deployments by omitting release-specific labels from its selector.
 [Deployments](/docs/concepts/workloads/controllers/deployment/) make it easy to update a running service without downtime.

-  Note that the [Deployment](/docs/concepts/workloads/controllers/deployment/) object obviates the need to manage replication controller `version names`.
 A desired state of an object is described by a Deployment, and if changes to that spec are _applied_, the deployment controller changes the actual state to the desired state at a controlled rate.
 (Deployment objects are currently part of the [`apps` API Group](/docs/concepts/overview/kubernetes-api/#api-groups).)

 - You can manipulate labels for debugging.
 Because Kubernetes controllers (such as ReplicaSet) and Services match to Pods using labels, this allows you to remove a Pod from being considered by a controller, or served traffic by a Service, by removing the relevant selector labels.
 If you remove the labels of an existing Pod, its controller will create a new Pod to take its place.
 This is a useful way to debug a previously "live" Pod in a "quarantine" environment.
 To interactively remove or add labels, use [`kubectl label`](/docs/reference/generated/kubectl/kubectl-commands#label).